jaykhan-dev/portfolio-docs/blog/2022-11-01-react-intro.md

 ![Intro to React Header](../blog/img/react-intro/blog-imgs_react.png)

-React JS is a JavaScript library for creating User Interfaces.
-It was created at Facebook and is very popular as most jobs for frontend development require knowledge of [React](https://reactjs.org).
+[React](https://reactjs.org) JS is a JavaScript library for creating User Interfaces.
+It was created at Facebook and is very popular as most jobs for frontend development require knowledge of React.

-This blog will briefly go through all the major and must know concepts for using React.
+This blog will briefly go through all the major concepts for using React.
 Mastering the basics will give you a solid foundation on which to build well made user interfaces that are a joy to use.

 <!-- truncate -->